 Zahava Kohn (Kanarek) was born in Palestine and grew up in Amsterdam in the 1930’s.
-As part of a Jewish family living in Nazi Europe, these were turbulent times: she and her family were captured and sent to Westerbork transit camp in Holland and then later to Bergen-Belsen in Germany.
-They were released in 1945 and, following a prolonged period of intensive rehabilitation in Switzerland, settled back in Amsterdam hoping to re-build their disrupted and shattered lives.
+As part of a Jewish family living in Nazi Europe, these were turbulent times: she and her family were rounded up and sent to Westerbork transit camp in Holland, and then later to Bergen-Belsen in Germany.
+They were released in 1945 and, following a prolonged period of intensive rehabilitation in Switzerland, settled back in Amsterdam, hoping to re-build their disrupted and shattered lives.

 In 1958, Zahava moved to London.
-She married Dr Ralph Kohn (now Sir Ralph Kohn) a pharmacologist in March 1963, and they have lived in London ever since.
-They have three daughters and five grandchildren.
+She married Dr Ralph Kohn (the late Sir Ralph Kohn), a pharmacologist in March 1963, and she has lived in London ever since.
+She has three daughters and five grandchildren.

 “Thank you both for such an uplifting, extraordinary and inspiring lecture – full of hope, forgiveness, and looking ahead – living life without regrets – phenomenal message for all future generations.”